G7 foreign ministers hold pandemic talks amid COVID scare | DW | 05.05.2021

 The group of wealthy nations slammed Russia and China over their approach to international law and human rights.

-In a joint statement issued late on Wednesday, the foreign ministers said they were "deeply concerned" about "Russia’s irresponsible and destabilising behavior" after Moscow sent troops to Ukraine's borders and Crimea.
+In their joint statement, the foreign ministers said they were "deeply concerned" about "Russia's irresponsible and destabilizing behavior" after Moscow sent troops to Ukraine's borders and Crimea.

 The seven governments also hit out at Beijing's "targeting of Uyghurs, members of other ethnic and religious minority groups."

-They pointed to the existence of a large-scale network of “political re-education” camps, and reports of forced labour systems and forced sterilisation.
+They pointed to the existence of a large-scale network of "political re-education” camps, and reports of forced labor systems and forced sterilization.

 US Secretary of State Antony Blinken met with his Japanese and South Korean counterparts on the sidelines of the G7 meeting as the trio vowed to push North Korea back to the negotiating table.